Why CAIS Boarding?

 CAIS Boarding Schools

-Browse the 27 schools to learn more about Canada's best boarding schools and to explore their diverse and extensive list of offerings.
+Browse the 28 schools to learn more about the best boarding schools in Canada and to explore their diverse and extensive list of offerings.
 Discover which dynamic school is the perfect fit for you.

 Top 5 Canadian Destinations